Ammad-Younas/Temperature_Converter/README.md

-             ●If You Want To Run This Game In Termux So Run The Following commands● apt update && apt upgrade
+             ●If You Want To Run This Program In Termux So Run The Following commands● apt update && apt upgrade
                                      pkg install python
                                      pkg install git